 During the first UK lockdown, from the end of March 2020, all non-essential face-to-face physiotherapy stopped and services rapidly moved to remote delivery.

-Physiotherapy services demonstrated their ability to adapt and innovate to continue providing patient centred care.
+Physiotherapists demonstrated their ability to adapt and innovate to continue providing patient centred care.
 While the move to remote approaches was effective in some areas, in others there were challenges.

-Comparison between remote and in person models of service delivery is vital so that looking to the future we know how to reconfigure rehabilitation services in a way that is equitable and effective for patients and makes best use of resources.
+Comparison between remote and in-person models of service delivery is vital so that looking to the future we know how to reconfigure rehabilitation services in a way that is equitable and effective for patients and makes best use of resources.

 The CSP commissioned a research team at the University of Manchester (UoM) to evaluate the impact of remote physiotherapy delivery for a wide range of patients and settings.

 The project aimed to capture learning about new remote rehabilitation models and ways of working alongside the evidence for digital rehabilitation before Covid-19.
 The findings have helped us to: